-The Permittee shall conduct acute toxicity testing on the final effluent to Miller Creek, Des Moines Creek, Gilliam Creek, and Walker Creek to determine the presence and amount of acute (lethal) toxicity.
-The two acute toxicity tests listed below shall be conducted on each sample taken for effluent characterization.
-For discharges to Des Moines Creek, the Permittee shall sample effluent of the Northwest Pond, Des Moines Creek at the confluence of the east and west branch, and other outfalls discharging to the Des Moines Creek.
-The effluent characterization report shall be submitted to the Department for review and approval on March 1, 2004.
+The Permittee shall conduct acute toxicity testing on the stormwater discharges to Miller Creek, Des Moines Creek, Gilliam Creek, Walker Creek, and to Northwest Ponds to determine the presence and amount of acute (lethal) toxicity.
+The two acute toxicity tests listed below shall be conducted on each stormwater sample taken for discharge characterization.
+The effluent characterization report shall be submitted to the Department for review and approval on May 1, 2005.

-Effluent characterization for acute toxicity shall be conducted quarterly for one year.
-Each sampling event shall be three (3) months apart and must be in accordance with the Permittee approved sampling and monitoring report.
+Stormwater discharge characterization for acute toxicity shall be conducted quarterly for one year and must be in accordance with the Permittee's approved sampling and monitoring procedure.
+At least one sample shall be collected during deicing and anti-icing operations.
 Acute toxicity testing shall follow protocols, monitoring requirements, and quality assurance/quality control procedures specified in this section.
 A dilution series consisting of a minimum of five concentrations and a control shall be used to estimate the concentration lethal to 50% of the organisms (LC50).
 The percent survival in 100% effluent shall also be reported.